Francis Buchholz

-Francis Buchholz (born 19 February 1954) is a German musician best known as the bass guitarist of German rock band Scorpions from 1973 until 1992.
-Since leaving Scorpions, he has been a member of Michael Schenker's Temple of Rock.
+Francis Buchholz (19 February 1950 – 22 January 2026) was a German musician best known as the bass guitarist of the German rock band Scorpions from 1973 until 1992, a group that was successful internationally; his bass riffs for hits such as "Rock You Like a Hurricane" and "Wind of Change" were regarded as iconic.
+After leaving Scorpions, he was a member of Michael Schenker's Temple of Rock, among others.

-Biography
+Early life and career

-Born in Hanover, West Germany, Buchholz discovered rock music at the age of 11.
-His first public appearance as a bass player was at age 15 while in a high school.
-From then on he played in different rock, blues and jazz bands in his hometown of Hannover.
-While a mechanical engineering student at the University of Hannover and taking classes at the Hochschule für Musik, Theater und Medien Hannover, Buchholz joined Dawn Road, whose lineup included guitarist Uli Roth.
-Eventually the musicians from Dawn Road and the Scorpions merged into a new incarnation of the Scorpions in 1973, with Buchholz on bass.
-Buchholz' first recording with the Scorpions was 1974's Fly to the Rainbow, and he stayed as a band member for 18 years, recording 12 albums during the band's most commercially successful period.
-Together they sold over 15 million records in the USA alone and over 100 million records worldwide.
+Born in Hanover on 19 February 1950, Buchholz discovered rock music at the age of 11.
+His first public appearance as a bass player was at age 15, with a school band, Blue Carps.
+From then on he played in different rock, blues and jazz bands in his hometown.
+While studying mechanical engineering at the TU Hannover and taking jazz classes at the Musikhochschule Hannover, Buchholz joined the band Dawn Road, whose lineup included vocalist and guitarist Uli Roth, drummer Jürgen Rosenthal and Achim Kirschning on keyboards.
+Eventually they and the two members who first formed Scorpions, singer Klaus Meine and guitarist Rudolf Schenker, merged into a new incarnation of the Scorpions in 1973, with Buchholz on bass.
+Buchholz's first recording with the Scorpions was 1974's Fly to the Rainbow, and he stayed as a band member for 18 years, recording 12 albums during the band's most commercially successful period.
+His bass riffs for hit songs such as "Rock You Like a Hurricane", "Wind of Change", "Big City Nights", "Still Loving You", "No One Like You", and others were regarded as iconic.
+In 1988, Scorpions were the first metal band to tour the Soviet Union.
+They returned the following year for the Moscow Music Peace Festival, where other bands included Bon Jovi and the Ozzy Osbourne Band.
+"Wind of Change" was written in the spirit of perestroika and also appeared in Russian.
+Scorpions sold over 15 million records in the US and over 100 million records worldwide.
 For his success with the Scorpions, Buchholz was awarded with over 50 gold and platinum awards for record sales all over the world.

-He left the band after a disagreement over band management in 1992.
+Buchholz and the band separated after disagreement over band management in 1992.
 His last album with the Scorpions was Crazy World, which also contained the only Scorpions track Buchholz contributed to writing, "Kicks After Six".
+His final appearance on a Scorpions project, which was in the form of archived concert recordings, would be for their 1995 album Live Bites, which involved concert recordings dating back to 1988.
+Though the Scorpions would not disband, Buchholz's departure is acknowledged to have marked the end of the band's peak era, with the Las Vegas Sun stating in 1994 that "In the Garden of Eden time is running out.
+The party is over."

 Buchholz reunited with Uli Roth for a tour of Europe and the United States in 2005 and 2006.

-In 2008 Buchholz worked with the band Dreamtide as their bassplayer and co-producer, the album "Dream And Deliver" was released in Japan (King Records), Europe (AOR Heaven) and worldwide on iTunes.
+In 2008 Buchholz worked with the band Dreamtide as their bass player and co-producer for the album Dream And Deliver.